ampproject/amphtml/extensions/amp-story-shopping/amp-story-shopping.md

 <amp-img alt="An example of opening the attachment and navigating through an amp story shopping attachment" src="https://user-images.githubusercontent.com/3860311/155758474-3fa4e666-c1a9-44d3-bbf6-61dc3fe16498.gif" layout="intrinsic" width="338" height="548">

-The [`amp-story-shopping-attachment`](#amp-story-shopping-attachment) renders a tappable CTA button with the text "Shop Now" that opens an inline shopping experience.
+The [`amp-story-shopping-attachment`](#amp-story-shopping-attachment) renders a tappable Call To Action button with the text "Shop Now" that opens an inline shopping experience.
 Product JSON data must be configured and at least one [`amp-story-shopping-tag`](#amp-story-shopping-tag) must be on the same page.

 ### Product JSON configuration